greengene/green-flow/README.md

 GreenFlow is a project with the goal of accomplishing feats such as

-* Dynamically switching VMs at random points during computation.
+* Dynamically switching VMs at arbitrary points during computation.

 * Distributed computation of centralized code.